 How Our Linen Card Is Made1

 Today we're talking about our beautiful linen embossed card, one of our best sellers.
 We thought you might be interested to know how it's made.
-If you sell your work at craft fairs, wedding fairs or on the internet, it can be a useful marketing tactic to talk (or blog) to potential customers about the process of making your cards and also about the quality of the materials you have used.
+If you sell your work at craft fairs, wedding fairs or on the internet, it can be a useful marketing tactic to talk (or blog) to potential customers about the process of making your cards and also about the quality of the card stock materials you have used.

 These details can add value to your finished product and give you more to engage your customers with.
 This gives your products the edge, making your handmade stationery really memorable.
-We think it's a definite USP (unique selling point) to be able to tell your customers that the paper and card you use is made right here in the UK, and bought directly from a speciality paper mill in the Lake District!

 How we add the texture to our white linen card

 1. After the paper is made on the huge paper machines at the mill, it is reeled up into enormous rolls a metre wide and weighing up to a tonne - the weight of a small family car.

 2. The paper is then fed from the roll into a machine that resembles a very large (and sophisticated!) mangle

 3. The top 'mangle' roll is made of steel and has the linen pattern engraved into the surface